 In light of these stats, this indicates one thing above all else, when it comes to operations in the speaking industry: the need for technology.
 Even more so than in sales and marketing, projects that fall into the “operations” category can be easily managed with the right tools.
 However, for many speakers, finding the right tool can be a challenge simply due to the incredible number of options.
 In the market for a CRM?
 Great!
 There are dozens to choose from.
 Looking for an easy way to create proposals?
 Awesome!
 Here are twenty different companies that do just that.
 Both of these examples and the aforementioned stats demonstrate the extreme decision fatigue seen in small business owners and the lack of care that results from feeling overwhelmed with work and choices.

 Additionally, because the average professional speaker isn’t a digital native, the thought of learning a new system can be more intimidating than actually choosing one.
 Looking back on our CRM example, it’s easy to see why one is useful, simply based on its features.
-These include the ability to set reminders, track the events that you’re trying to be booked for, and communicate with leads and clients right within the platform.
-However, while all of that sounds great, that’s also a lot to learn if you’ve never used a CRM before.
+However, there’s also a lot to learn if you’ve never used a CRM before.
 Combine that with trying to make sales, update your website, and post to social media, and you have your hands full.

 Fortunately, within our team, all of us handle the work of several people at a time, so we feel your pain on a daily basis.
 We’re also incredibly passionate about new technology and making that learning process easier.
 After all, the more support you have, the more easily you can rise above these numbers and get back to speaking.
 All problems and numbers aside, this support is what I’m going to talk about next. 👍

 Download the Latest Report 👇